top of page

 Publications

 2021 Aesthetica Art Prize Anthology: Future Now.
-The Grown-Ups Are talking, video installation long-listed
+The Grown-Ups Are talking video installation Long-listed

 2017 Floorr Magazine Online